yh-ng/tp/docs/UserGuide.md

     ____________________________________________________________
      Noted.
 I've removed this expense item:
        lunch (5 SGD)
-     Now you have 0 links in the list.
+     Now you have 0 expense(s) in the list.
     ____________________________________________________________

 ```